macreiben-dev/pit-wall-acquisition/README.md

 - Simhub 9.x installed

 To be able to work with the data, please see [pit-wall-api](https://github.com/macreiben-dev/pit-wall-api) documentation.

+- Gary Swallow plugin installed in SimHub

+To be able to have the pitting information you need download [Simhub Gary Swallow plugin](https://www.overtake.gg/downloads/simhub-tv-style-side-scrolling-leaderboards-timings-sidescreen.18746/)

 ## How does it work ?